Under Attack: Critical reception

 Australian magazine The Age called "Under Attack" a "typical catchy ABBA track."
 British music trade magazine Record Business wrote a mixed review of "Under Attack", saying that while "the familiar harmonies are back, if somewhat muted...the song lacks the killer hook so typical of the group," although they called it "considerably stronger" than "The Day Before You Came".
 Mark Savage of the BBC retrospectively described the song as "dated and underwhelming."
-Laura Snapes ranked "Under Attack" last place in The Guardian's ranking of all of ABBA's UK singles, noting how "the dissonance between the robotic verses and a bizarrely jaunty chorus about being at one’s wit’s end over a stalker is too jarring to work."
+Laura Snapes ranked "Under Attack" last place in The Guardians ranking of all of ABBA's UK singles, noting how "the dissonance between the robotic verses and a bizarrely jaunty chorus about being at one’s wit’s end over a stalker is too jarring to work."

 Commercial reception

-"Under Attack" only peaked at number 96 in Australia, a market where ABBA once had popularity that rivaled that of the Beatles.

 "Under Attack" was not a commercial success upon its release.
 The group's success and popularity were in decline and their two previous singles, "Head over Heels" and "The Day Before You Came", were significantly less successful than their previous hits.
 In most markets, it was released between January and February 1983.